How to Live Your Summer Life All Year Long

 Of course there are barriers: notably, for many people, work (or school) and family responsibilities.
 But think about how big a role habit and convention may be playing in your situation:

-- If you haven’t taken a vacation in years (an American disease, it seems), find and learn from others who have.
+- If you haven’t taken a vacation in years, find and learn from others who have.

 - If you have been taking a vacation or other time off, find mentors who can help you extend and improve that experience.